tenzir/tenzir/web/docs/understand-vast/architecture/components.md

 ### SINK

-The sink transforms a stream Arrow record batches into a sequence of bytes using a pluggable *writer* for a given output format, e.g., JSON, CSV, or PCAP.
+The sink transforms a stream of Arrow record batches into a sequence of bytes using a pluggable *writer* for a given output format, e.g., JSON, CSV, or PCAP.

 ### DUMPER